svanderbleek/twpgtwp/README.md

 UVC: A Universal Virtual Computer for Long-term Preservation of Digital Information
 VMKit: a Substrate for Managed Runtime Environments
 Snippets: Taking the High Road to a Low Level
-Z-Rays: Divide Arrays and Conquer Speed and Flexibility ∗
+Z-Rays: Divide Arrays and Conquer Speed and Flexibility Continuously Measuring Critical Section Pressure with the Free-Lunch Profiler

 ## Binary Analysis